 The story of a group of American commandos assigned to kidnap General Rommel.
 But the soldiers are caught by the Germans who decide to use their plan against them.
 Replacing the American ...

 The story of a group of American commandos assigned to kidnap General Rommel.
 But the soldiers are caught by the Germans who decide to use their plan against them.
-Replacing the American soldiers with German soldiers, and with the help of a fake "kidnapped" Rommel, they plan to kill President Eisenhower.
+Replacing the American soldiers with German soldiers, and with the help of a fake "kidnapped" Rommel, they plan to kill General Eisenhower.
 Written by

 2 of 2 people found this review helpful.